• Cellular Detox

 FacebookTweetPinLinkedIn

 There have been countless articles about what to eat for optimal health.
-And of course, We encourage you to read our articles on the Cellular Healing Diet on brain dysfunction and the ketogenic diet (part 1 and part 2) for brain support.
-However, if you are concerned about the health of your brain, that is if you want to maintain vitality and keep it from shrinking, then you may want to feed your brain these top 5 superfoods on a regular basis.
+And, of course, We encourage you to read our articles on the Cellular Healing Diet on brain dysfunction and the ketogenic diet (part 1 and part 2) for brain support.
+However, if you are concerned about the health of your brain, that is if you want to maintain vitality and keep it from shrinking, then you may want to feed your brain these top 5 superfoods regularly.

 Superfood #1: The Surprising Benefits of Nuts

-The Nurses study of 86,000 nurses conducted by Brigham and Women’s Hospital and the Harvard School of Public Health in Boston, found that participants who consumed 5 oz. of nuts per week, had one third lower rate of heart attack than those who never or infrequently ate nuts.
-To quote Dr. Hu, co-author of the study, “We found that people who ate nuts every day lived longer, healthier lives than people who didn’t eat nuts”.
+The Nurses study of 86,000 nurses conducted by Brigham and Women’s Hospital and the Harvard School of Public Health in Boston found that participants who consumed 5 oz. of nuts per week, had one third lower heart attack rate than those who never or infrequently ate nuts.
+To quote Dr. Hu, co-author of the study, “We found that people who ate nuts every day lived longer, healthier lives than people who didn’t eat nuts.”

 A professor of medicine at the University of Pennsylvania, Dr. Penny Kris-Atherton, gave a lecture at the American Heart Association where she stated: “Eating nuts lowers LDL (“bad” cholesterol), raises HDL (“good” cholesterol) and also lowers blood pressure and blood pressure responses to stress.”